Japanese destroyer Kagerō (1938): Construction and career

 However, the heavy cruiser USS Northampton turned northwest and continued on alone to engage the Japanese destroyers.
 This put her right in Kagerō's and Makinami's crosshairs, which had also turned northwest and still had their torpedoes loaded.
 They noticed the enemy ship and dumped their remaining long lances to the port side at the sole remaining US cruiser, and scored the greatest victory of the battle.
 Two of their torpedoes gouged into Northampton next to each other on the port side of the ship's rear half, one hitting and destroying engine room, and the other hitting right behind her turret 3.
 The damage detonated her fuel takes, flooded three of her four propellers and left the cruiser dead in the water, and started a gigantic fire inside the ship.
 Northampton immediately listed at 10 degrees, and as flooding and fires quickly overwhelmed damage control until the abandon ship order with issued.
 Over a period of 3 hours, Northampton sank by the stern, taking 50 men with her.

+From 3-4 December, Kagerō took part in another supply drum mission, which despite attacks by US aircraft ended in success.
+A second attempt was canceled on the 7th after an encounter with US PT-boats and the destroyer Nowaki being disabled by US aircraft, before evading a spread of torpedoes from the submarine USS Flying Fish.
+A third attempt at a supply drum mission commenced on 11 December, where a flight of dive bombers failed to inflict damage on the group while loosing one plane.
+However, later that night the force was attacked by PT-boats.
+During the action, destroyers Kawakaze and Suzukaze sank PT-44, but PT-37 and PT-40 fired a spread of torpedoes that sank the destroyer Teruzuki; Admiral Tanaka's flagship.
+In spite of this, Kagerō and 5 more destroyers successfully completed the supply drum mission and withdrew.